-The College has considerable reliance on continued government funding through the further education sector funding bodies and through the Office for Students.
-In 2017/18, 78% of the College's revenue was ultimately publicly funded, and this level of requirement is expected to continue.
+DCG has considerable reliance on continued government funding through the further education sector funding bodies and through the Office for Students.
+In 2018/19, 75% of DCG's revenue was ultimately publicly funded, and this level of requirement is expected to continue.
 There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.

-The College is aware of key issues which may impact on future funding:
+DCG is aware of key issues which may impact on future funding:

-Changes to Apprenticeship funding provides greater opportunities with an increase in apprenticeship numbers planned.
-The College has revised its offer to respond to the new Levy, this saw growth in 2017/18.
+- Change in Government and impact of Brexit - Changes to Apprenticeship funding provides greater opportunities with an increase in apprenticeship numbers planned.
+DCG has revised its offer to respond to the new Levy, this saw growth in 2018/19.